zk4/obsidian-image-auto-upload-plugin/README.md

 # Obsidian Image Auto Upload Plugin

-This plugin can help you to auto upload image by [picgo](https://github.com/Molunerfinn/PicGo).
+This plugin can help you to auto upload image by [picgo](https://github.com/Molunerfinn/PicGo) or [PicGo-Core](https://picgo.github.io/PicGo-Core-Doc/).

 **You should restart obsidian after updating the plugin.**